-- When verbal feedback is given VF needs to be recorded in the pupil's book with key words to remind the teacher and child of the feedback given e.g. VF- finger spaces - Where pupils interact in the marking process, they will be all the more engaged and receptive to correction.
-In years 2 6, teachers will engage the pupils in marking through the use of the pink cloud.
-Teachers write in green pen and the pupils respond to the question or task inside the pink cloud: this could address a misconception, extend the pupil's learning or include work towards meeting their target.

-- Self marking and peer marking is a useful tool in developing independent next step and editing skills.
-Self- marking is usually preferable, because when the teacher makes a point, the children need to be able to relate it to their own efforts. - The teacher will indicate the level of support given to the child either via use of a stamp or tickbox in the learning objective.
+- When verbal feedback is given VF needs to be recorded in the pupil's book with key words to remind the teacher and child of the feedback given e.g. VF- finger spaces - Where pupils interact in the marking process, they will be all the more engaged and receptive to correction. - Self marking and peer marking is a useful tool in developing independent next step and editing skills.
+Self- marking is usually preferable, because when the teacher makes a point, the children need to be able to relate it to their own efforts. - The teacher will indicate the level of support given to the child either via use of a stamp or tick-box in the learning objective.

-It is essential to give children the opportunity to improve their learning based on the teacher marking.
+It is essential to give children the opportunity to improve their learning based on the teacher marking or whole class feedback.